BatchLLM: Optimizing Large Batched LLM Inference with Global Prefix Sharing and Throughput-oriented Token Batching: Design Methodology

 \subsubsection{Request Groups Reordering}

-As discussed in Sec.\ref{subsec:insight}, \SYS{} reorders the input requests to schedule the requests according to the ratio of prompt length to decoding length ($R$).
+\SYS{} reorders the input requests to schedule the requests according to the ratio of prompt length to decoding length ($R$).
 We define the ratio $R$ as:

 In Eq.\ref{eq:order-metric}, $L_{prefill}$ is the number of prefill tokens and $L_{decode}$ is the length of the output tokens.
 The requests with larger $R$ will be scheduled earlier.
 This helps to issue the requests with long decoding steps earlier and make the latter prompts' length larger and thus can be better mixed with the previous decoding tokens to enlarge the token-batch size (example in Fig.\ref{fig:processing-order}).
 The challenge is that the exact number of output tokens is not known before finishing the execution.
-We profiled the dataset of several typical information processing tasks (snippet generation, offline ranking, ads, etc.) and observed that the distribution of output length is relatively concentrated for a task.
-We thus assume the output length is constant and normalize $L_{prefill}$ into 1 in Eq.\ref{eq:order-metric} for all requests uniformly.
-As we schedule the requests in the unit of \textit{prefix-sharing group}, the ratio of the group (after normalizing the length of output) becomes:
+We profiled the dataset of several typical industry tasks (ads, caption generation, offline ranking, etc.) and observed that the distribution of output length is relatively concentrated for the same kind of task, which means the effect of the output length in Eq.\ref{eq:order-metric} is less significant for the same kind of task as it does not vary a lot.
+We thus make an approximation by normalizing $L_{decode}$ into 1 in Eq.\ref{eq:order-metric} for all requests uniformly.
+As we schedule the requests in the unit of \textit{prefix-sharing group}, the ratio of the group (after normalization) becomes:

-According to Eq.\ref{eq:group-ratio}, the request groups with larger $R_{group}$ will be scheduled with higher priority.
+The request groups with larger $R_{group}$ will be scheduled with higher priority.

+\cb{ Fig.\ref{fig:industry-output-len} shows the output length distributions of two representative industry workloads.
+It shows that the the output lengths are in a very narrow range, which motivates our choice of normalizing decoding length. }